kaimhall/portfolio/javascipt/index.md

-# javascript

-These hooks handle inputs, changehandling and database operations
+These Javascript hooks handle inputs, change, events, and database operations
 for note app.
 App can add people to notebook.
 These services use
 effect hooks and useState.